code-rhapsodie/ezdataflow-bundle/README.md

 To add or update eZ Platform contents, you can use the `CodeRhapsodie\EzDataflowBundle\Writer\ContentWriter` writer.

-### Step 1: Inject the dependencie and add the writer
+### Step 1: Inject the dependencies and add the writer

 Inject the `ContentWriter` service into the constructor of your DataflowType and add the content writter into the writer list like this: